-We actively recruit students achieving below grade level, economically disadvantaged students, English learner students, and students with disabilities by placing our schools in locations where there are overcrowded schools and schools that are identified for program improvement.
-We recruit these student groups by training our staff who are recruiting as well as including in our orientation presentation details of how the school's program specifically addresses the needs of these student groups.
+We actively recruit students achieving below grade level, economically disadvantaged students, English learner students, and students with disabilities by placing ISANA academies in locations where there are overcrowded schools and schools that are identified for program improvement.
+We recruit these student groups by training our staff who are recruiting as well as including in our orientation presentation details of how the Charter School's program specifically addresses the needs of these student groups.